Collaborative workflow: The world as a service desk

 Industrialized economies have a massive service sector component.
 Each year, the Fortune 500 list of service-based companies continues to grow while the list of manufacturing companies shrinks.

 Manufacturing firms are now maintaining sizable service components such as marketing, customer service, technical service, and legal support.
-Companies are manufacturing the physical stuff abroad, and developing the services back home.
+Companies are manufacturing the physical stuff abroad and developing the services back home.
 By bundling services with products, companies have realized huge profits, offering packages such as protection plans for television sets, or two-year phone contracts that come with free smart phones.
 Consumers have expressed mixed opinions on the value of these bundled services.

-In every political season, we hear a lot about bringing manufacturing back to America.
-Rhetoric notwithstanding, the higher value-add is no longer in products but in services (except for highly specialized and technical manufacturing).
-Therefore, organizations will gain a competitive edge by continuing to manufacture offshore, while producing complementary services back home.
+Firm-level evidence from U.S. multinationals found that production stages intensive in routine tasks were more likely to be performed by foreign affiliates, whereas stages intensive in non-routine tasks were more likely to remain at U.S. headquarters.
+Related research found that goods and services requiring direct communication with consumers were more likely to be produced in the destination market, while activities requiring complex within-firm communication were more likely to be performed at headquarters and exported.

-Ultimately, all organizations are service-providers for one another.
-To gain and maintain a global competitive advantage, businesses need to provide better services that cost less.
-In a technologically complex world, this means employing both collaborative tools and a procedural framework to deliver greater value at a competitive price.
+Many organizations may be service providers for one another.
+To gain and maintain a global competitive advantage, businesses may need to provide better services that cost less.
+In a technologically complex world, this means using both collaborative tools and a procedural framework to deliver greater value at a competitive price.

 To be effective, the enterprise collaborative workflow solution should include: